seqan/seqan/manual/source/Tutorial/JournalSet.rst

 In our scenario we use a ``char`` alphabet and [dox:AllocString Alloc String for the host string and the insertion buffer.
 Additionally, we use a ``Sorted Array`` as the model to manage the recorded differences.

-We use the metafunction :dox:`HostedConcept#Host Host` to get the type of the underlying host string used for the Journaled String.
+We use the metafunction :dox:`HostedConcept#Host` to get the type of the underlying host string used for the Journaled String.

 .. includefrags:: extras/demos/tutorial/data_journaling/example_journal_string_basic.cpp
    :fragment: typedef

 Now we can define the variables holding data structures.
 First, we construct our host sequence and after that we construct the Journaled String.
-Then, we set the host sequence using the function :dox:`JournaledString#setHost setHost`.
+Then, we set the host sequence using the function :dox:`JournaledString#setHost`.
 Afterwards, we examine the data structure in more detail and print the host sequence the constructed journaled sequence and the nodes of it.

 .. includefrags:: extras/demos/tutorial/data_journaling/example_journal_string_basic.cpp